radius-project/radius/docs/contributing/contributing-code/contributing-code-forks/index.md

-# Your first commit: Creating a forked repo
+# Creating a forked repo

 In order to limit the branches on the main repo, Radius enforces code contributions via forked repos.

-## Creating a forked repo

-In order to fork a repo, go to the main Radius repo page in GitHub and select the "fork" option:
+To create a forked repo, go to the main Radius repo page in GitHub and select the "fork" option:

 <img width="800px" src="fork.png" alt="Creating a fork of the main repo">